Oil Jobs Are Big Risk, Big Pay. Green Energy Offers Stability And Passion

 But millions of Americans are still employed in the energy sector, and a major transition in how we power our economic would affect what jobs are available.

-Clean energy jobs pay better than the typical U.S. job, up to 25% more or some $2-$5 more per hour, according to recent research from Brookings and an upcoming report commissioned by E2.
+Clean energy jobs pay better than the typical U.S. job, up to 25% more or some $2-$5 more per hour, according to recent research from Brookings and an new report commissioned by a group of clean energy organizations.

 But petroleum jobs pay more like 40% over the median, according to the U.S. Energy and Employment Report — and extraction jobs on drilling sites pay nearly double the national median, according to the Bureau of Labor Statistics.